 The main component of the cleanup to be completed is enhanced soil vapor extraction using electrical resistive heating (ERH).
 ERH utilizes electrical current passed through soil and groundwater to heat the subsurface which, in turn, releases more organic vapors.
 The vapors are then collected and treated.
 The second component of the final remedy is the construction of the final cap over a portion of the Silresim property.
 Improvements to the existing (interim) cap include increasing the thickness of the existing separation layer, the inclusion of a high-visibility "marker" layer, and the regrading of the rear portion of the Silresim property to support future redevelopment.

 EPA issued a Remedial Action Statement of Work to Nobis Engineering, Inc., one of EPA's Remedial Action Contractors, for this $19 million project.
 In March 2010, Nobis awarded subcontracts for both the final cap construction and electrical resistive heating (ERH) components of the remedy.
 By October 2010, EPA completed substantial construction of the Final Cap.
 The cap improvements include increasing the thickness of the separation layer (from 14 to 48 inches), provide a visual demarcation layer, and “levels” the site so as not to preclude site redevelopment.
 As part of the ERH construction, EPA contractors installed 144 heater electrodes, 77 extraction wells, 55 temperature monitoring points, 8 pressure monitoring points, 48 vapor extraction wells, and 34 monitoring wells.
 Other construction activities included the mobilization of equipment such as the thermal oxidizer and the construction of above ground liquid and vapor phase plumbing (see pictures below).
 By July 2011, the ERH system was completed and operational.
 A Preliminary Close-Out Report was prepared (August 2011) thus documenting construction completion of all planned remedial components.
 The ERH system operated until February 2012 and was subsequently dismantled.
 Approximately 50,000 pounds of contaminants were removed during the ERH remedy.
-As of March 2013, the majority of site restoration activities (fence removal, top soil placement, drainage improvements) have been completed with only few "punch list" items to complete in the Spring 2013.
+Long-term Operation and Maintenance (O&M) of the final cap was transferred to MassDEP in August 2013.

 Proposed ERH Treatment zones.